ieiriyuki/ud_data_engineer/project5/README.md

 The DAG of Airflow requires some parameters.
 These are defined by Airflow GUI as well as environment variables.
-ARN is used for Redshift to access S3 bucket.

 |Key|Value|Environment Variable|
 |-|-|-|